 Some studies have suggested infection with the Epstein-Barr virus Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
 The virus is spread through kissing.
 Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more , cytomegalovirus Cytomegalovirus (CMV) Infection Cytomegalovirus infection is a common herpesvirus infection with a wide range of symptoms: from no symptoms to fever and fatigue (resembling infectious mononucleosis) to severe symptoms involving... read more , the bacteria that causes Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
 These... read more , or Candida (a yeast) as a possible cause of chronic fatigue syndrome.
 However, current research indicates that these infections do not cause this syndrome.
 In addition, no evidence indicates that other infections (such as infections due to rubella virus, herpesvirus, or human immunodeficiency virus ([HIV]) are related to the syndrome.

 Some minor abnormalities of the immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more are possible.
 They can collectively be called immune system dysregulation.
 However, no abnormalities are specifically characteristic of the disorder.
 People with chronic fatigue syndrome do not have a medically serious problem with their immune system.
+People with chronic fatigue syndrome are not immunocompromised and are not at increased risk for infections.
 No evidence indicates that allergies are the cause, although about 65% of people with chronic fatigue syndrome report previous allergies.
 No hormonal abnormalities or mental health disorders have been shown to cause chronic fatigue syndrome.